Training - ISoP Seminar

 In 2017, the International Society of Pharmacovigilance held a thought-provoking seminar – Intelligent Automation in Pharmacovigilance.
 Offering a unique, highly focused, scientific and interactive two-day event, 30 speakers across the pharma and technology services industry were invited to speak on this hot topic, and the feedback gathered from the attendees at the seminar was very positive.
 Interesting, engaging and, at times, controversial debates were sparked during the open panel discussions.

 One year later, we had the opportunity to share our experiences, challenges, successes and more importantly the lessons learned that we have all encountered so far on our “Intelligent Automation” journey.

 The faculty consisted of international experts in pharmacovigilance, representing government, academia, and industry.

-Training certificates of attendance were provided to those who complete the seminar.
+The seminar was held in Boston (USA), Massachusetts’ capital.
+Training certificates of attendance were provided to those who completed the seminar.

 The International Society of Pharmacovigilance would like to extend its gratitude to Biogen for hosting the meeting at its premises, and to PrimeVigilance for their organizational support.

 Access through Biogen Building 9, 300 Binney Street, Cambridge, MA 02142

 Cambridge, MA 02142

 For your stay in Boston, we recommend the following hotels (walking distance from meeting venue) – rooms subject to availability: